icgrp/bert/docs/embedded/bsp.md

 * `cp -r /tmp/embeddedsw-xilinx-v2019.2/lib/sw_services/xilfpga \       SDK/2018.3/data/embeddedsw/lib/sw_services/xilfpga_v5_1`
 * `cp -r /tmp/embeddedsw-xilinx-v2019.2/lib/sw_services/xilsecure \        SDK/2018.3/data/embeddedsw/lib/sw_services/xilsecure_v4_1`.
 * `cp -r /tmp/embeddedsw-xilinx-v2019.2/lib/bsp/standalone \        SDK/2018.3/data/embeddedsw/lib/bsp/standalone_v7_1`.

- (recur
-where 2018.3 can be replaced with the version you are using (would be an SDK installation version before 2019.2, only needed if your SDK is prior to 2019.2).
+where 2018.3 can be replaced with the version you are using (only needed if your SDK is prior to 2019.2).
 Notice the snake case version endings added onto the destination folders.

 Adding the newer versions to a local SDK installation allows the libraries be added to the bsp using the [normal procedure](../tutorials/sdksetup.md).
 The new versions of xilfpga and xilsecure should show up in the drop down menu of a Board Support Package's settings window.